Traffic encryption (HTTPS)

 Once the process is complete, we'll invoice you for the installation fee.

 Secure site seals

 When you purchase a security certificate from a vendor, you are usually entitled to display the branded seal on your site to let visitors know your site is secure.
-For information on obtaining the HTML code to display the seal on your site, visit your vendor's website.
-The following links provide information on obtaining the code from some of the more popular vendors:

 Visitors to your website may encounter problems establishing or maintaining a secure connection if the page includes references to resources stored at a site that begins with http rather than https.
 These resources could include: